ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 happen within the boundaries of the simulation scene.
 The scene floor is visualized on the map using a semi-transparent rectangle overlay.
-(Displaying the scene floor is optional, but turned on by default.)
+(Displaying the scene floor is optional but turned on by default.)
 When the simulation starts, the view will be centered on the Cartesian coordinate system's origin if there are no nodes in the network.
 If there are nodes, the initial viewpoint will be set so that all nodes